 The Adviser charges clients an hourly or fixed fee for financial planning and consulting services.
 Fees are based on the complexity of the plan or project and the range of services provided.
 The fee for developing a full financial plan is between \$1,500 and \$20,000 based on the complexity of the plan.
 The fee for a partial or single module of the full financial plan (i.e., "Retirement Income Plan" or "Estate and Tax Planning") is \$750 per module.
 Fixed fees may be negotiated based on an estimate of the time and resources needed to complete a project and/or an estimate of the value derived from the advisors expertise and experience.
-In certain circumstances fees include a charge for expenses.

-The Adviser provides financial consultations for specific purposes at the rate of \$300 per hour, billed in 15-minute increments.
+The Adviser provides financial consultations for specific purposes at the rate of \$300 per hour for our Certified Financial Planner[TM] and \$75 per hour for our financial planning assistant, billed in 15-minute increments.